Burn Notice Characters

 Burn Notice TV character Ray Wagoner played by Bruce Blauer, photo

 A stooge, hired by the Fontenau’s to help entrap Gillian Walsh so she could be blackmailed into helping in a drug smuggling ring.
 Sam and Fiona tracked him down and forced the truth out of him.
-Current location: At large.

 Seen in episodes: 11